-The Department of Natural Resources is deeply committed to extension education on natural resources and environmental management topics for youth and adults, as well as outreach to policy decision makers and natural resource/environmental management professionals.
+The Department of Natural Resources and the Environment is deeply committed to extension education on natural resources and environmental management topics for youth and adults, as well as outreach to policy decision makers and natural resource/environmental management professionals.
 Several of our extension education programs involve learners living across the state, from inner city communities to the most remote rural communities of northern New York, but other programs extend across North America.
 Extension and outreach efforts launched from our department also engage communities around the globe, from sub-Saharan Africa to China.

 Our extension/outreach program is among the more innovative nationally for the following reasons: